-Race Equality Foundation in partnership with Men’s Health Forum, Faith Action and Clinks have developed a community-centred programme to offer blood pressure testing and raise awareness amongst black African and Caribbean males.
-The programme is being piloted in barbershops, a bus depot and a local church in three London boroughs.
+Race Equality Foundation in partnership with Men’s Health Forum, Faith Action and Clinks developed a community-centred programme to offer blood pressure testing and raise awareness amongst black African and Caribbean males.
+The programme was being piloted in barbershops, a bus depot and a local church in three London boroughs.

 For further information on the project, contact Tracey Bignall via email email@example.com or telephone 020 7428 1884